Lebanon:Operations of the Islamic Resistance on Saturday, Ju...

 In support of our defiant Palestinian people in the Gaza Strip, and as part of backing its daring and honorable resistance:

+- The Islamic Resistance fighter targeted at 5:38 p.m. a deployment of “Israeli” troops at the vicinity of the “Hanita” Site with a Falaq missile, scoring direct hits.

-- And in retaliation for the “Israeli” aggression on resilient southern villages and safe civilian homes as well as the aggression on civilians, the Islamic Resistance fighters initiated an aerial operation using a swarm of offensive drones on the artillery position of the 403rd Battalion of the 91st Division in the “Beit Hillel”, which had attacked our villages and people the previous day.
-The operation hit its targets accurately, causing the position to burst into flames.
+- And in retaliation for the “Israeli” aggression on resilient southern villages and safe civilian homes particularly in the village of Al-Khardali which lead to the martyrdom of two civilians, the Islamic Resistance fighter shelled the “Kiryat Shmona” settlement with dozens of Katyusha rockets.

-- The Islamic Resistance fighters targeted at 5:25 p.m. the Ruwaisat Al-Alam Site in the occupied Lebanese Kfarchouba Hills with rocket artillery, scoring direct hits.
+- The Islamic Resistance fighter targeted at 5:05 p.m. the Ruwaisat Al-Alam Site in the Lebanese Kfarchouba Hills with rocket artillery, scoring direct hits.

-- The Islamic Resistance fighters targeted at 6:30 p.m. the Al-Summaqa Site in the occupied Lebanese Kfarchouba Hills with the appropriate weapons, scoring direct hits.
+- The Islamic Resistance fighter targeted at 8:55 p.m. a deployment of “Israeli” troops at the vicinity of the Tel Shaar Site with rocket artillery, scoring direct hits.

 {And victory comes only from Allah – the Almighty, All-Wise.}